tekknolagi/tekknolagi.github.com/_posts/2026-01-17-multiple-entry.md

 Instead of having just a single entry block, as most control-flow graphs do, each of our functions now has an array of function entries: one for the interpreter, at least one for the JIT, and more for default parameter handling.
+Each of these entry blocks is separately callable from the outside world.

 ```
 HIR example